 There have been multiple small and large scale smart contract hacks and it is an unfortunate reality that this risk exists and you should be cognizant that you can lose all your funds that are sitting in any smart contract if some vulnerability is found and exploited.
 The same would be true for Float Arctic and you should consider whether you want to take on this risk.

 In November 2022 Float Arctic underwent a $35,000 smart contract audit competition with Sherlock DeFi.
 The contest had >70 participants, including industry recognized security experts.
 The audit uncovered no severe vulnerabilites or bugs which we are obviously proud of as it attests to our strong prioritization of safety.
 That being said, it is always possible that bugs slip through an audit process.

 "With the parameters the Float team had configured for mainnet launch no issues were found on the contracts." - Jason Smythe, cofounder at Float.

 In October 2022, Float released an invite only, free to mint NFT Collection, called the A.P.
 Morgan Sailing Club which was audited by Byterocket.
 All findings have been remediated.

 "The protocol review and analysis did neither uncover any game-theoretical nature problems nor any other functions prone to abuse.
 In general, we are happy with the overall quality of the code and its documentation.
 The developers have been very responsive and were able to answer any questions that we had." - Byterocket.

-In August 2021 the Float Capital protocol conducted a $50,000 smart contract audit competition with Code 432n4.
-The results of which will be published soon.
+In August 2021 the Float Alpha deployment underwent a $50,000 smart contract audit competition with Code 432n4.
 Other protocols using Code432n4 include Sushiswap, PoolTogether, BadgerDAO, Convex Finance and more.